hackergrrl/hyper-textarea/README.md

 server started at http://localhost:9967
 ```

-And take a look!
+Take a look!
 Everything you type in one textarea will be replicated to the
-other.
+other in realtime.

 ## Peer-to-peer Browser Usage